addisoncrump/Vitsy/README.md

     - If the top item of the stack is not zero, return to the beginning of the loop.
  - sine: S
     - Use the top value of the stack as input for a sine function, replacing said top value (in radians).
+ - asine: s
+    - Use the top value of the stack as input for an asine function, replacing said top value (in radians).
  - cosine: C
     - Use the top value of the stack as input for a cosine function, replacing said top value (in radians).
+ - acosine: A
+    - Use the top value of the stack as input for an acosine function, replacing said top value (in radians).
  - tangent: T
     - Use the top value of the stack as input for a tangent function, replacing said top value (in radians).
+ - atangent: a
+    - Use the top value of the stack as input for an atangent function, replacing said top value (in radians).
  - pi: P
     - Push a decimal approximation of pi to the top of the stack.
  - e: E